IU Policies & Procedures

 - academic calendar

 To set up your email account, visit the Account Management website and follow the instructions on the screen.
-If you encounter any problems please visit the IT Help Desk in University Center 212, stop by the staffed Student Technology Centers in Crestview 112 or Knobview 207, or call the Helpdesk at 941-2447.
+If you encounter any problems please visit the IT Help Desk in University Center 212, stop by the staffed Student Technology Centers in Crestview 112 or Knobview 207, or call the Support Center at 941-2447.

 A student’s failure to receive or read official university communications sent to the student’s official email address does not absolve the student from knowing and complying with the content of the official communication.